 The Prospectors & Golddiggers Club owns and maintains the historic Dr. Snapp House on South River Road, originally built in Slabtown in 1886.
-During Bohemia Mining Days the house will be open for tours led by Victorian-dressed members of the Club.
+During Bohemia Mining Days the house will be open to the public on Friday and Saturday.

 History of the House: Dr. G.O.
 Snapp was an early Cottage Grove doctor who built the house to serve as his residence and office.
 It has ornate gingerbread features and a tall spire.
 It is a one story house with an unfinished attic and 12.5 foot high ceilings.

 An early advertisement in an 1899 issue of the Bohemia Nugget identifies him as a physician and surgeon, who also extracted teeth.

 About 1900, Dr. Snapp sold the house to Mr. Markley who ran the saloon across the street.
 After the death of her husband, Mrs. Markley rented out rooms, often to county boys who attened high school in town.
 By 1940, her advancing years required Mrs. Markley to move to California to be near her son's family and the house became a rental until 1960, and was known as the Markley house.

 The family sold the house to Mr. Warren Daugherty who sold it to Mrs. Ray Nelson and Mrs. Taylor Young, who used it as The Story Book House Gift Shop, located on River Road just south of Main Street.